gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvectionPolar.md

 **Parameters:**

-* `builder_2d` The 2D builder used to compute interpolations coefficients from the function values at interpolation points.
-* `evaluator_2d` The 2D evaluator used to evaluate the interpolating function at the feet of the characteristics.
+* `interpolator_2d` The interpolation object used to interpolate the function once at the feet of the characteristics.
 * `foot_finder` An IFootFinder which computes the feet of the characteristics.
 * `logical_to_physical_mapping` The mapping function from the logical domain to the physical domain.
 * `idx_range_advected_points` The index range of the parts of the distribution function which are modified.
 This allows regions (e.g. boundary regions) to remain constant.